seaTonyB/valETL/README.md

 The program imports a flat data file and parses it into a list based upon a formating string.
 The list is then checked row by row to see if the data is less than todays date.
 Output value to screen and file.

+Questions:
+Where did the data originate from?
+Does the datafile also contain other information other that just date information?
+Might data actually have come from Excel, and a type conversion done i.e. DateValue function?
+I only get one valid value from parsing this dataset.
+Could that be right?

 ~~~~~~~~~~~~~~~~~~~~
 Data Given: